Daily Build Major Changes

 - Take Control back of the vehicle by returning to manual control from a mission.

-Unique vehicle ids
+Multi-Vehicle Gotchas - Unique vehicle ids

 Each vehicle connected to QGC must have a unique id.
 Otherwise QGC will think the vehicles are actually the same vehicle.
-The symptom of this is the Plan view jerking around as it try to position itself to one vehicle and then the next.
+The symptom of this is the Plan view jerking around as it tries to position itself to one vehicle and then the next.
 For PX4 Pro firmwares this is the

 MAV_SYS_ID parameter.
 For ArduPilot firmwares it is the